-Distance from San Francisco: 5.5 hours, 352 miles + ferry (usually 1-2 hours depending on which island you’re visiting)
+Distance from SF: 5 hours and 45 minutes, 352 miles + ferry (usually 1-2 hours depending on which island you’re visiting)

-It might take some extra planning to get to, but Channel Islands National Park is a unique getaway from the Bay Area.
+It might take some extra planning to get to, but the Channel Islands are a unique weekend getaway from the Bay Area.